rmolinari/thesis_1999/1999_thesis.typ

     <lemma3.11>
 ]
 #proof[
-    The arguments are very similar to those in the corresonding proof in #chapRef(2), and consist of an exhaustion of cases.
+    The arguments are very similar to those in the corresponding proof in #chapRef(2), and consist of an exhaustion of cases.
     The same follow-your-nose approach works just fine; nothing is to be gained by repeating it.
 ]